madisbobo/events_mvp_front/README.md

 Before you begin, ensure you have met the following requirements:

 - **Node.js:** This project requires Node.js.
 You can download and install it from [nodejs.org](https://nodejs.org/).
+- **Git:** Git is used for cloning the project repository and for version control.
+You can install Git from [git-scm.com](https://git-scm.com/).

 ### Installation